-While there are certainly well-meaning adjusters in the world, you must always remember that insurance companies — and, therefore, insurance adjusters — are in the business of making money and the role of an insurance adjuster is to save the most money possible for their company on each claim.
+While there are certainly well-meaning adjusters in the world, you must always remember that insurance companies — and, therefore, insurance adjusters — are in the business of making money.
+And the role of an adjuster is to save the most money possible for their company on each claim!
 The more they save, the better they look.
-Stated another way, the less money they pay to you, the better job they do for their company.
+Stated another way: The less money they pay to you, the better job they do for their company.

-You may wonder what this really means for you?
-When you have been involved in an accident and are deciding whether to face the insurance company alone or with an attorney, you must understand that insurance adjusters are trained to find a way to pay you the least amount of money possible.
+When you’ve been involved in an accident and are deciding whether to face the insurance company alone or with an attorney, you should know that insurance adjusters are trained to find a way to pay you the least amount of money possible.
 If there is any way they can effectively deny your claim, they would actively pursue that option without any regard or concern for you.
-All of that concern and friendly inquiry they make into your well-being and car damage, in reality, is a clever way of analyzing the extent of your potential property damages and personal injuries and determining ways in which the insurance adjuster can minimize any potential payout – that is what they are paid to do!
-And, those statements and documents you provide to them – these will certainly be used in their attempt to minimize your claim.
-Relying on the adjusters to look out for your best interests, therefore, may result in you losing the opportunity to obtain a full and fair recovery.